TheGex777/2FA-Brute-Force/README.md

 # 2FA-Brute-Force

-Just a simple python script for a ctf I did.
+Just a simple python script for a CTF I did.